GuangYang98/e-Portfolio/README.md

 # e-Portfolio of Guang Yang

 Hi!
-Thanks for your coming, here are the detail for most of my previous projects.
+Thanks for your coming, here are the details for my projects.
 Also, include my hobby in the spare time.

-## Volunteer as a website developer for my friend's Startup BeenthereBuddy
+## Volunteer as a website developer for my friend's Startup BeenthereBuddy  -- 3/2020-3/2020
 Help my friend's startup BeenthereBuddy to create patial of the website in Vue framework and Javascript, and test it, also automated adaption for all devices, including Android, IOS, computer, pad.
-It is still construction but right now you can visit it [here](http://39.97.110.229/family).
+It is still construction but right now you can visit it [https://beentherebuddy.com/](https://beentherebuddy.com/).

 ## Update!
-MIT BOIB group's website rebuild project--MIT, EECS, RLE
+MIT BOIB group's website rebuild project--MIT, EECS, RLE -- 12/2019-5/2020
 Rebuilding the website from the front end to the back end and create the database for the lab.
 Using Vue framework for the website building, Vue.js for the fron-end,PHP for the back-end, Mysql for the database work.
 It is still construction but right now you can visit it [here](https://www.rle.mit.edu/boib/labserver/frontend/dist/#/Home).

 ## The course works in Umass from 9/2019 to 5/2021